 from 10:00 a.m. until 04:30 p.m.

-Entrance is 8 €, but if you’re planning to visit other attractions, check the Volterra Card (valid 72 hours) that includes: Etruscan Guarnacci Museum, Pinacoteca, Alabaster Ecomuseo, Palazzo Priori, Roman Theatre
+Entrance at time of writing (2018) is 8 €, but if you’re planning to visit other attractions, check the Volterra Card (valid 72 hours) that includes: Etruscan Guarnacci Museum, Pinacoteca, Alabaster Ecomuseo, Palazzo Priori, Roman Theatre

 Planning a trip to Volterra?
 Here’s a one day itinerary to help you enjoy the best this charming town has to offer.